JoannaCarlyn/In-class-2/README.md

 - Construction of:
   - Vocabulary
   - Inverted index
-  - Unigram and Bigram models with Laplace smoothing
+  - Unigram and Bigram models with Laplace smoothing Log Probability

 ---